pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/SharingState.md

 # Sharing state

-Learn techniques for sharing state throughout many parts of your application.
+Learn techniques for sharing state throughout many parts of your application, and how to persist data to user defaults, the file system, and other external mediums.

 ## Overview